Cash buyer scams UK: 7 red flags and how to verify a legitimate buyer

 What is the National Association of Property Buyers (NAPB)?

 The NAPB is a UK trade body for genuine cash property buyers.
-Members agree to a code of practice covering offer transparency, no upfront fees, and adherence to Property Ombudsman dispute resolution.
+Members agree to a code of practice covering offer transparency, no upfront fees, and adherence to The Property Ombudsman (TPO) dispute resolution.
 Membership is voluntary, but it adds a layer of accountability that an unregistered buyer does not have.
+Check membership on the NAPB's own public register at napb.co.uk.